iann0036/tf-cfn-provider/docs/providers/azurerm/ApplicationGateway.md

 `SslCertificateName` - (Optional) The name of the associated SSL Certificate which should be used for this HTTP Listener.

+`CustomErrorConfiguration` - (Optional) One or more `CustomErrorConfiguration` blocks as defined below.

 `Body` - (Optional) A snippet from the Response Body which must be present in the Response.
 Defaults to `*`.

 `StatusCode` - (Optional) A list of allowed status codes for this Health Probe.